Thinking of buying an investment property in Orlando, Florida? Check out these 7 neighborhoods!

 This Seminole County town is located between Longwood, Winter Springs, Maitland, and Altamonte Springs.
 Residents of Casselberry get to enjoy suburban living with beautiful landscapes.
 It’s just 10 miles north of Orlando’s downtown, so Casselberry is close to the amenities of Orlando.

-Homes here are older and well-established, and the prices are much lower compared to other areas.
+Homes here are older and well-established, and the prices in this market are much lower compared to other areas.
 If you invest in an older single-family home, you’ll be able to rent it out quickly.
 There are only a few rental options in the area, which means you can rent it out at a higher rate.